 The Empty Chair Project

 On Seder night, one of the most family-oriented nights of the year, Navah tries to fill the empty chairs at the table with love and support.
-For the past 20 years, Navah has organized a central Seder for orphans, widows/widowers, and bereaved parents at a hotel, accompanied by a professional team, well-known speakers, and spiritual leaders.
-The 2-night/3-day accommodation includes professional workshops to empower the families as well as enjoyable and uplifting cultural performances.
+For the past 21 years, Navah has organized a central Seder for orphans, widows/widowers, and bereaved parents at a hotel, accompanied by a professional team, well-known speakers, and spiritual leaders.
+In addition to the communal Seder, the 3-day hotel stay includes professional workshops to empower the families as well as enjoyable and uplifting cultural performances.
 Over the past two decades, thousands have participated in Navah's Empty Chair project.

 Who Will the Children Ask the Four Questions?